kasrakoushan/link/README.md

 # Installation

 Just save Link somewhere on disk and add its path to your .bash_profile file.
-Wherever you save it, also add empty text files called links and names.

 # Commands